SherryH/GermanPreachingApp/README.md

 - Add more lessons
 - Check for other browser support - FF, Edge
 - Insert the text into the speechArea where the cursor is placed (like Speechnote.co)
+- use a Reach UI modal instead of alert

 ## Development Environment